riggsd/guano-py/doc/guano_specification.md

 **GUANO|Version**
   required, float.
 GUANO metadata version in use.
 This specification defines version `1.0`.

-**GUANO|Size**
-  optional, integer.
-Total size, in bytes, of pre-allocated GUANO metadata space.
-Pre-allocating whitespace within the `guan` subchunk allows for writing/editing metadata without re-writing the entirety of the file back to disk.
-This field should only be used if pre-allocating space, so that writing (editing) implementations may check to see if their changes overflow the bounds of pre-allocated metadata space.

 **Filter HP**
   optional, float.
 High-pass filter frequency, in kHz.